2. Articles

 What is Shichimi(七味)?
 Discover Japan’s Healthy & Epic Spice Blend

-Spice are common in cuisines around the world, but how about in Japan?
+Spices are common in cuisines around the world, but what about in Japan?

 There are plenty!
-One of the most popular spice seasonings is “Shichimi (七味)” .
-Let’s have a look in this article!
+One of the most popular spice seasonings is “Shichimi (七味)”.
+Let’s have a look at this article!

 What is Shichimi?